Eusébio de Queirós

-Eusébio de Queirós Coutinho Matoso da Câmara (Luanda, 1812 – Rio de Janeiro, May 7, 1868) was a Brazilian magistrate and politician, Minister of Justice (1848–1852) and author of one of the most important laws of the Empire of Brazil, the Eusébio de Queirós Law, which suppressed the slave trade and paved the way for its eventual eradication.
+Eusébio de Queirós Coutinho Matoso da Câmara (1812 – May 7, 1868) was a Brazilian magistrate and politician, Minister of Justice (1848–1852) and author of one of the most important laws of the Empire of Brazil, the Eusébio de Queirós Law, which suppressed the slave trade and paved the way for its eventual eradication.
 He was also responsible for the Commercial Code of 1850 that still remains partly in force today.

 Early life

 He was the son of Eusébio de Queirós Coutinho da Silva and Catarina Matoso de Queirós Câmara.
 Both his father and grandfather served as superintendent magistrate of Colonial Angola.
-When he was only three years old, his family moved to Rio de Janeiro, where the court of the prince regent of Portugal, future king John VI, was located.
+When he was only three years old, his family moved to Rio de Janeiro, where the court of the prince regent of Portugal, future King John VI, was located.
 After exercising several positions as judge, his father was chosen to be a representative of Angola to the Constituent Cortes of 1820 (Constituent Assembly) in 1821, but soon joined the movement for the Independence of Brazil and was a member of the first Supreme Court of Justice of Brazil.